Renew after time away

 On this page

-- have held a Tōmua | Provisional Practising Certificate for more than five years and want to renew it
+- You have held a Tōmua | Provisional practising certificate for more than five years and you are applying for this practising certificate type again.

-- apply to renew a practising certificate but your overseas teaching experience was not equivalent to a teaching position in New Zealand, and you are not able to meet the requirement for satisfactory recent teaching experience.
+- You apply to renew a practising certificate but your overseas teaching experience was not equivalent to a teaching position in New Zealand, and you are not able to meet the requirement for satisfactory recent teaching experience.

-You may be required to undertake a TER programme if you are seeking to renew a Tūturu | Full (Category One) or Pūmau | Full (Category Two) Practising Certificate and have renewed either of these practising certificate types using a RTPP for more than five years.
+- You are seeking to renew a Tūturu | Full (Category One) or Pūmau | Full (Category Two) Practising Certificate and have renewed either of these practising certificate types using a teacher refresh process for five or more years.

 More information on TER